triton-inference-server/stateful_backend/README.md

 corresponding sequence has an inference request.

-The model configuration file maps `CONTROL_SEQUENCE_START` signal to `ResetSequence` model input to initialize the state values with 0 constants stored in the ONNX model.
+The model configuration file maps `CONTROL_SEQUENCE_START` signal to `ResetSequence` model input to initialize the state values with 0 constants that are stored in the ONNX model.
 The files and folder structure can be used to serve similar stateful ONNX models.